 - Complete 3 core Rural Track clerkships and a community integration project during the third year of medical school

-Rural Scholars will be assigned to a region where they will complete all clinical training programs.
+Rural Scholars will be assigned to a region and training site where they will complete all clinical training programs.
 Rural Scholars will develop a more in-depth connection with and understanding of the culture, health disparities, and health-care resources in the region.
-Rural Scholars will complete their clinical training (summer, clerkship, elective) at a training site in this region or the surrounding area.

 Mid-Missouri third-year training sites